-Other services for students and families
+What other services are available for students and families?

-School Psychologists provide psycho-educational assessments to identify the root of a children’s learning or health concerns, and provide intervention and support.
+- School Psychologists provide psycho-educational assessments to identify the root of a children’s learning or health concerns, and provide intervention and support.
 The student well-being teams can help to address concerns while a child is waiting for this specialized assessment.

-Speech Language Pathologists work with children who have communication disorders that can impact their participation in the classroom and their learning.
+- Speech Language Pathologists work with children who have communication disorders that can impact their participation in the classroom and their learning.

-Other services are available in the community such as public health, community mental health, addictions, primary care and child and family services.
+- Other services are available in the community such as public health, community mental health, addictions, primary care and child and family services.
 There are also a number of non-government support agencies including family resource centres and boys and girls clubs that may be helpful.
 A team member can make a referral to a community-based service if that is a better option.
 The services in schools will complement, not replace, services already available in the community.